 Loyalty trend tip: Give customers a head start and motivate them to remain engaged via bonus points.
 For example, you could give guests double points for their first booking: points for their stay and bonus points for signing up as a new member.

 Would you like to have insights delivered to your inbox?

 Trend 4 – Shifting to short-term reward structures

 Guests no longer have the patience to wait for their points to add up or their rewards to kick in.
 Keep their attention by rewarding them often and in innovative new ways.
-Accor tries to reward guest at every opportunity.
+Accor tries to reward the guest at every opportunity.
 Take a page from their book and move away from rewards based solely on bookings.
 Start rewarding members for things they do during their stay as well.

-Loyalty trend tip: Give guests points for using paid services, buying products, and patronising partner businesses.
+Loyalty trend tip: Give guests points for using paid services, buying products, and patronizing partner businesses.
 For example, offer guests a free breakfast when they dine in for dinner, purchase from your gift shop, or rent a car from one of your partners.
 Small hotel?
 Try providing a room upgrade when guests book a package deal with their overnight stay.